 Groups: group relief: group relief and partnerships

-Both the group condition and consortium conditions (CTA10/S131, and Ss132 and 133 respectively) establish that the group relief provisions can only apply to companies.
+The group and consortium conditions (respectively CTA10/S131, and S132 with S133) establish that the group relief provisions can only apply to companies.
 CTA10/S188 defines a company for group relief purposes as any body corporate.

 General partnerships governed by the Partnership Act 1890 and Limited Partnerships registered under the Limited Partnership Act 1907 cannot claim or surrender group relief.
-This is because these partnerships are not bodies corporate.
+They are not bodies corporate.

-Entites based outside the UK and classified as partnerships in their home territory may be ‘companies’ for the purposes of group relief; this will depend on the facts and circumstances of the particular entity, and is not dependent on the treatment in their home territory (INTM180020 can act as a starting point, but the circumstances must be considered in light of the specific group relief rules).
+Institutions organised outside the UK and considered to be partnerships in their home territory may be ‘companies’ for the purposes of group relief, depending on the facts and circumstances of the institution concerned.
+Classification under UK law does not necessarily follow treatment in the home territory.
+The classifications at INTM180020 may be helpful as a starting point, but the facts and circumstances must be considered in light of the specific group relief rules

-A partnership in England, Wales or Northern Ireland is not a legal person and cannot own assets, so the assets of the partnership are considered to be beneficially owned by the partners.
-This will generally be in proportion to the members’ partnership shares, determined by the partnership agreement (see BIM82058 for more details on the property of partnerships).
+A trading partnership in England, Wales or Northern Ireland has no legal personality and cannot own assets, so the assets of the partnership are treated as beneficially owned by the partners.
+This will generally be in proportion to the members’ partnership shares, determined by the partnership agreement, but see BIM82058 for more details on the property of partnerships.